Search by Keyword

 1965 appeared to be the year that The Beatles began to branch out as musicians on their recordings.
 While Paul had shown his prowess on piano many times before this year, the others stayed pretty much strictly to their own instruments.

-But recording sessions for 1965 saw George playing a sitar on “Norwegian Wood,” Paul playing lead guitar parts on “Ticket To Ride” among others, and Ringo playing a small Hammond organ part on “I’m Looking Through You.”
-Even John Lennon wanted to broaden his horizons in this way, moving away from his rhythm guitar role and the occasional harmonica or lead guitar part.
+But recording sessions for 1965 saw George playing a sitar on “Norwegian Wood,” McCartney playing lead guitar parts on “Ticket To Ride” among others, and even Ringo playing a small Hammond organ part on the song “I’m Looking Through You.”
+John Lennon also wanted to broaden his horizons in this way, moving away from his rhythm guitar role and the occasional harmonica or lead guitar part.
 On February 15th, 1965, John sat down at Ringo's drums for his contribution to George's song "I Need You," while he decided to play a Hohner Pianet keyboard on both of the songs recorded on February 17th of that year.
 Those two songs were George’s “You Like Me Too Much” and Paul’s “The Night Before.”

 Impressed by Paul’s ability to jump onto the keyboards whenever the mood would strike him, John wanted to show this ability as well.
 His first time at the piano in the studio was back on June 2nd, 1964 during the recording of Paul’s “Things We Said Today,” although it was decided not to keep it in the song.
 While the listener may be able to detect a bit of his piano work during the bridge on the stereo mix of this song, his performance bleeding onto on open microphone, John undoubtedly felt he could do better.
 Therefore, his electric keyboard work on “The Night Before” is definitely heard.
 In fact, it can be said to be the driving force of the song.